 The Application Security story is condensed to a one pager (poster).
 It contains many opportunities to discuss Application Security from various angles and contexts.
 Seen from the top, it combines at least two perspectives:

-- The point is that senior management is less interested going into technical details of IT Security solutions but is very responsive when the discussion is about reducing cost and risk when it really matters for the business.
+- Senior management is not interested going into technical details of IT Security solutions but is very responsive when the discussion is about reducing cost and risk when it really matters for its business.
 Therefore, the use of “Shift Left” as comprehensive slogan in order to get senior management on board.

-- Without support and commitment from senior management, bottom-up security by the people in the IT trenches in real projects is not viable.
+- Senior management support is essential for proactive security.
+Without support and commitment from senior management, bottom-up security by the people in the IT trenches in real projects is not viable.

 It presents two views:

-- The often seen reality about IT Security (the tragedy in the IT trenches on the ground) during development projects.
+- The often seen reality about IT Security (the tragedy in the IT trenches) during development projects when security is just an afterthought.

-- A suggestion for a better approach which includes “Security by Design” and a “DevSecOps” mindset including supportive tools and processes.
+- Proactive approach towards security which includes “Security by Design” and a “DevSecOps” mindset including supportive tools and processes.

 The ideal of preventive/proactive Application Security is to get started with 1) “Security by Design” at the very beginning of a development project and 2) to ensure a “DevSecOps” type of continuous security hardening during development and after release during the whole application life-cycle.
 It is clear, that such an additional effort requires motivation of the decision makers.
-It will be only possible when senior management gets convinced to provide continuous management support and adequate budget commitment.
+It is only possible when senior management is convinced to provide continuous management support and adequate budget commitment.

 Equation for Application Security: